Marie Détrée was born in Saint-Malo into a family of sailors.

-The title of painter of the Navy is granted by the Minister of Defense, on the proposal of the jury of the biennial Marine Show, which is held at the Naval Museum in Paris.
+The title of Painter of the Navy is granted by the Minister of Defense, on the recommendation of the jury of the biennial Salon de la Marine, held at the Musée de la Marine in Paris.

 The title does not entitle the holder to any remuneration, but it does provide facilities for carrying out assignments in ports and on ships.
 The naval anchor follows the signature of the Navy's official painters, by tradition as much as by privilege.

 Thanks to her appointment as official painter of the French Navy, which gave her an equivalent rank and military status, she was authorized to discover all the French Navy's ships, which would take her to all the seas of the globe in just a few years of navigation.